DNA Doe Project cases in Tennessee, Kentucky

 “It’s gut-wrenching at times, these are very, very sensitive cases, there are a lot of emotions around solving a case, both on our end and obviously the family’s end.
 It is taxing physically because most of us sit up most hours of the night researching these cases.
 It is all worthwhile whether it takes years or whether it takes a day,” said Gina Wrather, team lead with DNA Doe Project.

+WATE 6 spoke with Wrather this week after her team announced they had uncovered the identity of a Knoxville man whose remains were found in a golf bag at Douglas Lake in Sevier County, Tennessee.
+The Tennessee Bureau of Investigation said the case is a homicide investigation.

-The project is working to identify several bodies found in East Tennessee and Kentucky.
-Below you can learn more about several cases they are involved with:
+The DNA Doe Project‘s DNA investigators are working to identify several other people whose remains have been found in East Tennessee and Kentucky.
+Here are several cases they are investigating:

 LaVergne Jane Doe 2007